 Austin continues to live near Falls City, where he remains active in the family farming operation.
 He enjoys staying current with the latest technology, woodworking projects and family time.

 Kim Wellsandt, Program and Marketing Associate

-Through innovative ideas and creative design of special projects, Kim provides marketing & communication support to staff and faculty at Nebraska Extension in Nebraska City.
+Through innovative ideas and creative design of special projects, Kim provides marketing & communication support to staff and faculty at Nebraska Extension.
 Brochures, flyers, posters and logos are some of her favorite projects.
 She also assists with customer service, technology, social media and various office assignments.

 Kim earned her Journalism degree, with emphasis in design, at the University of Nebraska-Lincoln.
-Her thirty years of experience in communication design, printing, publishing and marketing for small business owners in southeast Nebraska, brings a unique set of skills to this team.
+Her career experience in communication design, printing, publishing and marketing for small business owners in southeast Nebraska, brings a unique set of skills to this team.
 Kim and her husband Kurt reside on a farm near Talmage, Nebraska.